 Mass Media Criticism and Journalism

 In a perfect world, journalists would provide us with in-depth, accurate, investigative reports that would enlighten us without taking sides.
-We don't live in that world, but this page has a few of the better examples of political journalism that comes closest to that ideal.
-This page also has media critiques and analysis, to help you with being a more active and savvy consumer of the news.
+Unfortunately, we don't live in that world, but this page has a few of the better examples of political journalism that come closest to that ideal.
+This page also has media critiques and analysis, to help you be a more active and savvy consumer of the news.